CBorowski-dev/docs-operaton-org/content/user-guide/cdi-java-ee-integration/_index.md

 ---

 The `camunda-engine-cdi` and `camunda-engine-cdi-jakarta` modules provide programming model integration with CDI (Context and Dependency Injection).
 CDI is the Jakarta EE/Java EE standard for Dependency Injection.
-The Camunda CDI integration leverages both the configuration of the Camunda engine and the extensibility of CDI.
+The Operaton CDI integration leverages both the configuration of the Operaton engine and the extensibility of CDI.
 The most prominent features are:

  * A custom El-Resolver for resolving CDI beans (including EJBs) from the process.